phcode-dev/phoenix/docs/API-Reference/utils/AppInit.md

 <a name="Metrics"></a>

 ## Metrics
 Defines hooks to assist with module initialization.

-This module defines 3 methods for client modules to attach callbacks:   - htmlReady - When the main application template is rendered   - extensionsLoaded - When the extension manager has loaded all extensions   - appReady - When Brackets completes loading all modules and extensionsThese are *not* jQuery events.
+This module defines 3 methods for client modules to attach callbacks:
+   - htmlReady - When the main application template is rendered
+   - extensionsLoaded - When the extension manager has loaded all extensions
+   - appReady - When Brackets completes loading all modules and extensions

+These are *not* jQuery events.
 Each method is similar to $(document).ready in that it will call the handler immediately if brackets is already done loading.

+**Kind**: global constant
+<a name="HTML_READY"></a>

+## HTML\_READY : <code>string</code>
+Fires when the base htmlContent/main-view.html is loaded

+**Kind**: global constant
+<a name="APP_READY"></a>

+## APP\_READY : <code>string</code>
+Fires when all extensions are loaded

+**Kind**: global constant
+<a name="EXTENSIONS_LOADED"></a>

+## EXTENSIONS\_LOADED : <code>string</code>
+Fires after extensions have been loaded

 **Kind**: global constant
 <a name="appReady"></a>

 ## appReady(handler)
 Adds a callback for the ready hook.
 Handlers are called after htmlReady is done, the initial project is loaded, and all extensions are loaded.

 **Kind**: global function